Thousands petition Swiss cabinet to shun Trump

 Official visits from the United States are rare, and it seems unlikely that Switzerland would bar an American president.
 However, the Swiss cabinet is obliged to at least acknowledge the petition.

-“In the case of petitions made to the cabinet, the responsible department usually submits a reply to the petitioner,” Federal Chancellery spokeswoman Sonja Margelist told swissinfo.ch.
+“In the case of petitions made to the cabinet, the responsible department usually submits a reply to the petitioner,” Federal Chancelleryexternal link spokeswoman Sonja Margelist told swissinfo.ch.
 The signatures remain with the chancellery, which forwards the petition and any accompanying documents to the relevant department.

 “There is no deadline for answering the petition.
 A reply is not required, but in practice, almost every petition is answered,” Margelist said.